Internet access: Fiber to the home

 Fiber-to-the-home (FTTH) is one member of the Fiber-to-the-x (FTTx) family that includes Fiber-to-the-building or basement (FTTB), Fiber-to-the-premises (FTTP), Fiber-to-the-desk (FTTD), Fiber-to-the-curb (FTTC), and Fiber-to-the-node (FTTN).
 These methods all bring data closer to the end user on optical fibers.
 The differences between the methods have mostly to do with just how close to the end user the delivery on fiber comes.
 All of these delivery methods are similar in function and architecture to hybrid fiber-coaxial (HFC) systems used to provide cable Internet access.
 Fiber internet connections to customers are either AON (Active optical network) or more commonly PON (Passive optical network).
 Examples of fiber optic internet access standards are G.984 (GPON, G-PON) and 10G-PON (XG-PON).
-ISPs may instead use Metro Ethernet for corporate and institutional customers.
+ISPs may instead use Metro Ethernet as a replacement for T1 and Frame Relay lines for corporate and institutional customers, or offer carrier-grade Ethernet.
+Dedicated internet access (DIA) in which the bandwidth is not shared among customers, can be offered over PON fiber optic networks.

 The use of optical fiber offers much higher data rates over relatively longer distances.
 Most high-capacity Internet and cable television backbones already use fiber optic technology, with data switched to other technologies (DSL, cable, LTE) for final delivery to customers.
+Fiber optic is immune to electromagnetic interference.

 In 2010, Australia began rolling out its National Broadband Network across the country using fiber-optic cables to 93 percent of Australian homes, schools, and businesses.
 The project was abandoned by the subsequent LNP government, in favor of a hybrid FTTN design, which turned out to be more expensive and introduced delays.
 Similar efforts are underway in Italy, Canada, India, and many other countries (see Fiber to the premises by country).